|Guide||♦||26 Triplogs||0 Topics|

 Dropping into the wash, hike uphill less than 1/2 mi until you reach a small box canyon.
 On the west side of this box, climb up a pourover and continue up-wash.
 Above this point, the wash becomes increasingly narrow and rocky, and the use trail becomes more defined.
 The easiest choice to climb up out of the wash is the first use trail you find heading east.
 This use trail is well-defined, heading to the saddle on the summit ridge and your first views down to Lake Mead.
 From the saddle, hike west and uphill to the summit, with steep drop-offs on either side.

 The summit is not marked, but there is a USGS benchmark ("Pinto") a few feet west.
 Enjoy the amazing views in all directions, then head back.
-Some of your best views occur on the way down, when you can fully appreciate the wide array of rock colors and textures in this area.
+Some of your best views occur on the way down when you can fully appreciate the wide array of rock colors and textures in this area.

-Water Sources: You pass Cottonwood Spring approx 1 mi into this hike, but there is rarely surface water.
+You pass Cottonwood Spring approx 1 mi into this hike, but there is rarely surface water.
 You might be able to dig for water, but you're only 1 mi from your car at this point.

-Camping: In Lake Mead NRA, you can camp anywhere in the backcountry that is 0.5 mi away from roads, 100 ft. from water, and not specifically signed as "No Camping."
+In Lake Mead NRA, you can camp anywhere in the backcountry that is 0.5 mi away from roads, 100 ft. from water, and not specifically signed as "No Camping."
 There are no established or informal campsites along this route, and the peak ridge itself is too narrow to camp on.
-There are some areas off the route where you could set up a site, but it requires camping back down off the summit area.
-Follow Leave No Trace priciples in selecting your campsite, and do not camp on the gypsum hills, which harbor 2 rare plant species.
+There are areas off the route where you could set up a site, but it requires camping back down off the summit area.
+Follow Leave No Trace principles in selecting your campsite, and do not camp on the gypsum hills, which harbor 2 rare plant species.